Dialectical Behavioral Therapy Group (DBT)

 Perhaps you’ve drunk alcohol to cope with anxiety; overeaten to comfort pain; stayed in bed to avoid something difficult; yelled at or withdrawn from others; cut, picked at or pinched your skin to soothe your distress; or attempted to check out and feel numb.
 While these strategies may work in the short term, they often do nothing to help with the problem itself, and instead lead to new complications and leave you feeling stuck.

-If you’re feeling stalled and defeated, a DBT-skills therapy group can assist you in developing new ways of thinking that can make life more meaningful and connected.
+If you’re feeling stalled and defeated, a DBT skills group can assist you in developing new ways of thinking that can make life more meaningful and connected.

 dbt skills helped their relationship skills